Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Business and community members

-Stephen AngusStephen Angus – Deputy Chair
+Stephen AngusStephen Angus – Acting Chair

 Stephen joined the Gippsland Regional Partnership to contribute to the economic vitality of our region.
 Stephen grew up in Far East Gippsland and is from a farming background.
-Stephen moved back to Gippsland several years ago after a working at executive levels in various organisations and is ambitious to see the Gippsland region prosper.
+Stephen moved back to Gippsland several years ago after working at executive levels in various organisations and is ambitious to see the Gippsland region prosper.

-He holds Director and Committee roles in a range of organisations that include aviation, economic development, climate change and water management.
+He holds director and committee roles in a range of organisations that include aviation, economic development, climate change and water management.

 Jane AndersonJane Anderson